-Guide to the ‘Clean Air in Cities’ app and widgets
+‘Clean Air in Cities’ app

 Overview

-Air pollution is the world’s largest environmental health risk, killing an estimated seven million people each year.
+Air pollution is the world’s largest single environmental health risk, killing an estimated seven million people each year.

 The Clean Air in Cities App and Widgets were created by Clean Air in London to highlight the health impact of long-term exposure to human-made particle air pollution which is HIGH for many people in cities.